antrea-io/antrea/docs/design/ovs-pipeline.md

 are destined for a Service's external IP, like NodePort, LoadBalancerIP or ExternalIP, but it is not DSR mode.
 Additionally, `ConnSNATCTMark`, indicating that the connection requires SNAT, is persisted to mark the connections.

-It's worthy to note that flows 1-2 are specific to `proxyAll`, but it is harmless when `proxyAll` is disabled since these flows should be never matched by in-cluster Service traffic.
+It's worth noting that flows 1-2 are specific to `proxyAll`, but they are harmless when `proxyAll` is disabled since these flows should be never matched by in-cluster Service traffic.

 Flow 3-4 match the first packet of hairpin Service connections, identified by the same source and destination Pod IP